A woman with glasses using her laptop with some worry.

 In general, avoiding these terms or features is thought to make a loan safer and more stable for borrowers.

 Secondly, the creditor underwrites terms for the loan based on predetermined criteria.
 These conditions should indicate that the borrower can reasonably and safely repay their mortgage.
 More than anything, it’s vital for the lender to find the consumer financially stable.
-Among the personal details a lender may look at to decide this include your current income or total assets, debt-to-income ratio, debt obligations, employment and credit history.
+Your lender may look at your current income or total assets, DTI, debt obligations, employment and credit history.

 You can identify a QM under one of four categories: general, temporary, small creditor and balloon payment.
 Any creditor can originate general and temporary QMs.
 However, only small creditors can originate small creditor and balloon-payment QMs under the ATR/QM Rule.